3mdeb/news-and-ideas/blog/content/post/2020-08-21-booting-coreboot-on-cometlake.md

 and read the binary back (but not recommended) or use external programmer to dump the contents of the SPI flash.
 I personally recommend the latter, because:

-- flashrom may not yest support the chipset
+- flashrom may not support the chipset yet
 - flash descriptor may lock certain regions, so you will not be able to read whole image